cbeust/guess-card/README.md

 Grab the laptop, type the password.

-Enjoy victory as the website
+Enjoy victory as the website shows the correct card.

 # The trick